 There are 3 major things we can do and keep in mind to help increase our chances of a successful LaCie hard drive data recovery.
 If your data matters to you, read this section before proceeding.

 - 🛑 Stop using your device.
-If your files disappeared from your external hard drive, the first thing you should do is to stop using it.
+If you’ve deleted something from, formatted, or found that your files have disappeared from your external hard drive, the first thing you should do is stop using it.
 We want to prevent even the tiniest background process from overwriting any files.
 And if your drive is corrupted, using it more will only make the problem worse.

 - 🙅♂️ Do not format/reformat the drive.
+A hard drive corruption can sometimes result in your drive prompting an error and asking you to format it when you connect it.
 Formatting/reformatting a drive instantly wipes any existing data on the disk.
 And since you need to connect your drive to your computer to format it, you risk overwriting the formatted data and losing it completely.

 - 🗃️ Create a byte-to-byte backup.
 Finally, we want to create an “image-based backup” of your drive.
 As opposed to a “file-based backup” where a user or program copies files to another location, an “image-based backup” creates an exact clone of the entire drive.
 We’ll use this clone as the target of data recovery so we can preserve your drive as much as possible.